 Chloe Stemler from Marou Chocolat

-By the way: the episodes can be enjoyed particularly well with a good, hot chocolate.
-We already have an idea ... just saying ;)
+By the way, the episodes can be enjoyed particularly well with a fine drinking chocolate ...just saying ;)

-Not in the podcast but still great: Solvejg from the Bernsteinzimmer , Kelly from Auro, Malou from Macao Movement and Ulrika from Svenska Kakaobolaget .
+Not on the podcast but still great: Solvejg from Bernsteinzimmer , Kelly from Auro, Malou from Macao Movement and Ulrika from Svenska Kakaobolaget .

 Are you interested in this topic?
 It is particularly important to us!
-If you want to know more about it, please let us know → hallo[at]theyo.de
+If you would like to know more about this, please let us know → hallo[at]theyo.de